Paul Kalanithi: Career

 After graduating from medical school, Kalanithi returned to Stanford to complete his residency training in neurosurgery and a postdoctoral fellowship in neuroscience at Stanford University School of Medicine.

 In May 2013, Kalanithi was diagnosed with metastatic stage IV non-small-cell EGFR-positive lung cancer.
 He died on March 9, 2015, aged 37.

 Personal life

-Kalanithi was married to Lucy (née Goddard), with whom he had a daughter in 2014, Elizabeth Acadia ("Cady").
+Kalanithi married Lucy (née Goddard), with whom he had a daughter in 2014, Elizabeth Acadia ("Cady").
 Lucy is an associate professor at Stanford University School of Medicine and wrote the epilogue to When Breath Becomes Air.
-She is the twin sister of Joanna Goddard of the blog A Cup of Jo.
+Lucy is the twin sister of Joanna Goddard of the blog A Cup of Jo.
+Lucy has been in a relationship with North Carolina lawyer John Duberstein since Kalanithi's death.
+Duberstein's wife Nina Riggs was a poet who wrote a memoir as she succumbed to cancer.
+Lucy had been in touch with Nina and even wrote a blurb for Nina's book; after Nina's death John reached out to Lucy for advice on how to grieve.

 Although Kalanithi was raised in a devout Christian family, he turned away from the faith in his teens and twenties in favor of other ideas.
 However, he retained "the central values of Christianity — sacrifice, redemption, forgiveness" and returned to Christianity later in his life.
 In his book, he writes that if he had been more religious in his youth, he would have become a pastor.